angaaruriakhil/Simple-Chemistry-App/README.md

 # <b>Changelog:</b>

+<b>v1.2</b>

+- Removed some unneccesary variables by grouping them into lists and accessing via indexing, reducing complexity.
+- Fixed a nasty bug where properties of compound 2 were getting mixed with compound 3 (This bug was likely introduced in v1.1)
+- Changed illogical variable names(e.g. clicked11) to more logical ones.
+- Grouped some functions at the top of the code as opposed to the middle.
+(All functions should be grouped together in future).
+- Reduced line lengths to make code more legible.

 <b>v1.1</b>

 - You can now specify a mole or mass basis numerically in units of mol or grams respectively.